mcrowder65/react-hooks-a/README.md

-This is a presentation given at the React DC meetup group.
+This is a presentation given at work.

 This is just a create-react-app project.